dash-mode/dash-mode.github.io/_pages/cv.md

 * Future of Programming Lab – Hazel Project
   * https://www.notion.so/Future-of-Programming-Lab-241d162461a04064ae1fd9ae32bf4cb1
   * FP Lab at the University of Michigan designs next-generation user interfaces for next-generation programming languages
-  * Hazel - live functional programming environment that is able to understand, manipulate, and even run incomplete programs, i.e. programs with holes.
+  * Worked on Hazel - live functional programming environment that is able to understand, manipulate, and even run incomplete programs, i.e. programs with holes.
+  * Developed support for list-literals – recursive data structure that could store holes too and could still be evaluated.

 * Free Speech Technology - Development team, Multidisciplinary Design Program
-  * Develop Android/iOS microblogging applications supporting direct and transitive phone-to-phone communication that is resistant to outages, blocking, censorship, and surveillance.
+  * Developed Android/iOS microblogging applications supporting direct and transitive phone-to-phone communication that is resistant to outages, blocking, censorship, and surveillance.

 Projects
 =====